SaadAhmad123/Terraform-AWS-Starter/README.md

 Congratulations, your project is now ready to go!

 ### Project Structure

 This project assumes the existence of three branches: `dev`, `np` (nonprod), and `prod` (the master branch).
 It is recommended not to alter these names.
 However, adding a new environment is straightforward.
 Extend the remote backend, then in `./terraform/.backends` configure the backend in the file `<environment_name>.tf.txt`.

 While this project does not assume any CI/CD, a sample GitHub workflow is provided in `./.github_ci_cd`.
 This pipeline is ready to use and can be enabled by changing the name from `./.github_ci_cd` to `./.github`.
 In case of Gitlab, the CI/CD YAML is in `./.gitlab_ci_cd/.gitlab-ci.yml` copy it to `./.gitlab-ci.yml`.

+### Environment setup for Git CI/CD

+In order to setup the Git CI/CD you can look inside the pipeline code and provide the required variables to the git platfrom.
+These can be found in script `./.github_ci_cd/workflows/<env>.yml` (~ line 23 - name: Create temporary tfvars file).
+For `./.gitlab_ci_cd/.gitlab-ci.yml`, these can be found in (~ line 13 - .prepare_template: &prepare).

 ### Additional Resources